rishavbhowmik/xdb/storage_engine/page_store/README.md

 ## What is a page?

-A page is a storage unit of constant size (this constant size is `page_length`).
+A page is a storage unit of constant size (The fixed length of the page is `page_length`).

-Each page can store data of size less or equal to `page_length`.
+Each page can store data of size less or equal to the `page_length`.

 ### Terminologies